 - Ferulic Acid

 Cynarin is one of the remarkable constituents found in globe artichokes.
-It is present in highest concentrations in the pulp of the leaves but is also found in artichoke leaves and stems.
-This active compound is especially beneficial for gallbladder patients because it is responsible for the enhancement of bile production.
+It is present in the highest concentrations in the pulp of the leaves but is also found in artichoke leaves and stems.
+This active compound is especially beneficial for gallbladder patients because it is responsible for enhancing bile production.
 It also helps the kidneys increase urine production.
-That’s why it is able to give a natural boost to support detoxification.
+That’s why it can give a natural boost to support detoxification.

 Inulin: Artichoke Prebiotics

 Artichokes contain a form of fiber called inulin.
-It is the sweet-tasting starchy substance that is also the most available and preferred form of prebiotics used in research studies.
+The sweet-tasting starchy substance is also the most available and preferred form of prebiotics used in research studies.
 This is the main ingredient common to both Jerusalem artichokes and globe artichokes.
 Many of inulin’s actions are caused by bacterial metabolites.
-Inulin serves as a prebiotic which means that increases the presence of good bacteria in the gut.
+Inulin serves as a prebiotic, which increases the presence of good bacteria in the gut.
 The metabolites use the inulin for energy.
 Once they have enough energy, these metabolites acidify the environment inside the colon.
 This stops the growth of potentially harmful species and enables bifidobacteria and lactobacillus to thrive.

 Globe Artichoke Uses

-There are a number of ways to enjoy globe artichokes.
+There are several ways to enjoy globe artichokes.
 They can be boiled, steamed, deep-fried, stuffed, grilled, or eaten raw.
 Some sauté them or use them in stews or soups.

 There are commercially available artichoke teas that you can readily place in hot water and drink.
 You also have the option of doing it yourself by steeping the flower portion in water and drinking it as an herbal tea.
 It has a bitter, woody taste.